PyMoDAQ/PyMoDAQ/docs/src/tutorials/new_plugin.rst

    Secrets creation on Github

+That's it you should have a fully configured PyMoDAQ's plugin package!!
+You now just need to code your actual instrument or extension, for this look at :ref:`plugin_development`

 .. note::

   Starting with PyMoDAQ version 4.1.0 onwards, old github actions for publication and suite testing should be updated in the plugin packages.
-You can just use the one from the template repository
+So if you are a package maintainer, please do so using the files from the template repository.